Making the Case for Unrestricted Support

 Director of Annual Giving, The University of Michigan

-Adam Bradley is the Director of Annual Giving at The University of Michigan, where he steers the vision and strategy of annual giving and pipeline efforts for the institution's schools, colleges, and non-degree granting units, including centralized annual giving efforts, telefund, and student philanthropy.
+Adam Bradley is the Director of Annual Giving at The University of Michigan, where he steers the vision and strategy of annual giving and pipeline efforts for the institution's schools, colleges, and non-degree granting units, including centralized annual giving efforts, digital fundraising, telefund, and student philanthropy.
 His previous roles include Lead Director of Annual Giving for Michigan's Ross School of Business, and Associate Director of Marketing, through which he ran the university's call center.
 He also served as a research manager and consultant at Qualigence International for nearly a decade.
 Adam holds a B.B.A. in Marketing from the Ross School of Business.